johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 #### Reference Materials
 * The following are reference materials for HTML, CSS, JavaScript, NodeJS, MongoDB, and REST-API.
-* You will not need them to follow this tutorial but it will help when you want to change this material and start following your own ideas.
+* You will not need them to follow this tutorial but it will help when you want to start following your own ideas.
 * You interact with NodeJS using JavaScript.
   * [Pickup some understanding of HTML, CSS, and JavaScript here](https://www.w3schools.com/).
   * [This is a beginers JavaScript Tutorial by NetNinja](https://www.youtube.com/watch?v=qoSksQ4s_hg&list=PL4cUxeGkcC9i9Ae2D9Ee1RvylH38dKuET&index=1)